yikai-zhao/diamond-aws-store/README.md

 npm install

-Run locally
+Run development server

 npm run dev

 Open http://localhost:3000
- to view the application in development mode.
+ to view the application.

 Deployment on AWS

-The application is hosted on AWS EC2 instances with Docker for containerization and RDS for relational database support.
-The setup is designed to achieve over 99 percent uptime with auto scaling groups and monitoring through AWS CloudWatch.
-The backend and frontend are integrated into a single Next.js application, making the deployment process efficient and reproducible.
-A CI/CD pipeline is implemented with GitHub Actions ensuring that each commit is tested and deployed automatically to AWS.

-Future Improvements
+The application is hosted on AWS with the following architecture:

+EC2 instances for hosting the Next.js application

+Docker for containerization and environment consistency

+RDS for relational database storage with MySQL

+CloudWatch for monitoring and logging

+Auto Scaling Groups for high availability and fault tolerance

+GitHub Actions for continuous integration and delivery pipeline

+This setup is designed to showcase professional deployment practices with AWS cloud services.

+Roadmap

+Planned improvements include:

-User authentication and account management with AWS Cognito
+User authentication and profile management using AWS Cognito

-Integration of real payment gateway such as Stripe or PayPal
+Payment gateway integration with Stripe or PayPal

-Order history and tracking dashboard for customers
+Persistent shopping cart and order history stored in RDS

-Admin panel for product and inventory management
+Admin dashboard for product and inventory management

-Full migration from static data to AWS RDS with schema design and optimized queries
+Advanced search and filtering for product catalog

+Server side caching and performance tuning for large product datasets

+Why This Project

+Diamond AWS Store highlights practical skills for modern software engineering roles:

+End to end web application development

+Cloud infrastructure deployment and monitoring

+Database integration and schema design

+Scalable architecture and CI CD automation

+Clear and professional documentation for recruiters and engineers

+This repository is designed as a competitive portfolio project to demonstrate both technical depth and production readiness.

 License

-This project is open source under the MIT License.
+This project is licensed under the MIT License.